pixelsdb/pixels/README.md

 LOAD -f pixels -o file:///data/tpch/100g/region -d tpch -t region -n 10 -r \| -c 1 LOAD -f pixels -o file:///data/tpch/100g/supplier -d tpch -t supplier -n 333340 -r \| -c 1
 ```
-This may take a few hours.
+It may take about one hour.
 The last parameter `-c` of the `LOAD` command is the maximum number
 of threads used for loading data.
 It only effects when the input directory (specified by `-o`)
 contains multiple input files.
 In case that the TPC-H table has multiple parts, you can set
 `-c` to the number of parts to improve the data loading performance.